lbugnion/sample-crossplatform-mvvmdotnetstandard/Doc/Creating.md

 ![.NET Core cross-platform development workload](./Img/2018-04-03_14-23-51.png)

-You can build the application and run it.
+You can build the application in VS2017 and run it.
 This will open a Windows console and you will be presented with a choice:

 ![Console application](./Img/2018-04-03_14-27-39.png)